Nuclear power in space: Fission systems

 Nuclear thermal propulsion systems (NTR) are based on the heating power of a fission reactor, offering a more efficient propulsion system than one powered by chemical reactions.
 Current research focuses more on nuclear electric systems as the power source for providing thrust to propel spacecraft that are already in space.

 Other space fission reactors for powering space vehicles include the SAFE-400 reactor and the HOMER-15.
 In 2020, Roscosmos (the Russian Federal Space Agency) plans to launch a spacecraft utilizing nuclear-powered propulsion systems (developed at the Keldysh Research Center), which includes a small gas-cooled fission reactor with 1 MWe.

-In September 2020, NASA and the Department of Energy (DOE) issued a formal request for proposals for a lunar nuclear power system, in which several awards would be granted to preliminary designs completed by the end of 2021, while in a second phase, by early 2022, they would select one company to develop a 10-kilowatt fission power system to be placed on the moon in 2027.

 Project Prometheus

 In 2002, NASA announced an initiative towards developing nuclear systems, which later came to be known as Project Prometheus.
 A major part of the Prometheus Project was to develop the Stirling Radioisotope Generator and the Multi-Mission Thermoelectric Generator, both types of RTGs.
 The project also aimed to produce a safe and long-lasting space fission reactor system for a spacecraft's power and propulsion, replacing the long-used RTGs.
 Budget constraints resulted in the effective halting of the project, but Project Prometheus has had success in testing new systems.
 After its creation, scientists successfully tested a High Power Electric Propulsion (HiPEP) ion engine, which offered substantial advantages in fuel efficiency, thruster lifetime, and thruster efficiency over other power sources.